What is Participative Budgeting?

 - Focus on individual department growth is more.

 - Conservative Budget: Easily achieved targets decrease the potential performance levels of the employees.
 On the contrary, too tight budgets lay tough targets.
 It may demotivate employees.
 It Increases stress levels & pressure.
 Managers have to assume that the employees acted in good faith.
 For instance, bad faith is over-allocation or under-allocation of resources.

 - Budgetary Slack: Padding the budget is another name for budgetary slack.
 It exists when a manager deliberately underestimates income & profits or overestimates expenses and losses.
 The budget creators keep an extra expense while preparing the budget.
 There are more chances of this to happen when the performance appraisal is based on the performance against budget.
 The issue of budgetary slack can be resolved if there is a review committee to cross-check the budgets prepared by key employees.
 Such employees know when the budgets are cushioned, further who are involved in the modification process.

 - “Pseudo participation”: This is an arrangement where top management assumes total control of the budgeting process.
 As a result, asking for only superficial participation from lower-level managers.
 Top managers simply obtain formal approval of the budget from subordinate managers, not seeking real input.

 When to go for Participative Budgeting?

-- When the employees are old, experienced and skilled in their task, participative budgeting gives excellent results.
+- When the employees are old, experienced, and skilled in their tasks, participative budgeting gives excellent results.

-- Participative budget can be really helpful in a diversified business, where there are various needs of different departments.
+- A participative budget can be really helpful in a diversified business, where there are various needs of different departments.

-- When the top managers have other important tasks to give attention to, the implement this style
+- When the top managers have other important tasks to give attention to, they implement this style.

-- In the case of a new manager, which is new to the business.
-Due to less experience in the ground level scenario, he has to take suggestions from the bottom level people.
+- In the case of a new manager who is new to the business.
+Due to less experience in the ground-level scenario, he has to take suggestions from the bottom-level people.